NATIONAL MOM AND POP BUSINESS OWNERS DAY

 HOW TO OBSERVE #MomAndPopBusinessOwnersDay

 Support the privately owned small businesses in your communities by shopping and buying gift cards.
+You might discover new businesses as you explore your community, too.
+As you shop, give your favorite businesses a shout-out.
+Let them know you appreciate them and their services.

 Use #MomPopBusinessOwnersDay to post on social media.